schellhas/docs/source/tools/git/managing-multiple-ssh-identities-for-git.rst

    git commit -m "my commit"
    git push

-Step 9: wrong SSH key
+Step 9: Wrong SSH key
 ---------------------

 If Git offers the wrong SSH key (check with `GIT_SSH_COMMAND="ssh -v" git push`), fix it by pointing the remote to the correct SSH host alias.